ni/nidaqmx-python/CONTRIBUTING.md

 # Updating gRPC stubs when the .proto file is modified

-The `generated\__internal\_stubs` directory contains the auto-generated Python files based on NI DAQmx protobuf (`.proto`) file.
+The `generated\nidaqmx\_stubs` directory contains the auto-generated Python files based on the NI-DAQmx protobuf (`.proto`) file.

-The latest NI DAQmx .proto file is available in [Azure Repo](https://github.com/ni/grpc-device/blob/main/generated/nidaqmx/nidaqmx.proto).
-From the Azure Repo manually download and overwrite the `.proto` file under the location `codegen\protos\nidaqmx.proto`.
+The latest NI-DAQmx .proto file is available in the [grpc-device GitHub repo](https://github.com/ni/grpc-device/blob/main/generated/nidaqmx/nidaqmx.proto).
+Manually download and overwrite the `.proto` file under the location `codegen\protos\nidaqmx.proto`.

-Run `poetry run python src/codegen/generate_grpc_stubs.py`.
-This generates the required `.py` files for the listed `.proto` files.
-The required `grpcio-tools` package is already added as a development dependency in pyproject.toml.
+Run `poetry run python src/codegen --dest generated/nidaqmx`.
+This will ensure that the latest stub files are present in the `generated\nidaqmx\_stubs` folder.

 # Developer Certificate of Origin (DCO)